Release Notes

 - Bitmap rendering now occurs on the GPU by default and can be configured using the Canvas's

-property.
-If the platform supports hardware-accelerated rendering (using Metal on macOS and Vulkan on Linux & Windows), the property will betrue
+.gpuproperty.
+If the platform supports hardware-accelerated rendering (using Metal on macOS and Vulkan on Linux & Windows), the property will betrueby default and can be set tofalseto use the software renderer. - Added support for recent Chrome features:

 - the

-context method which erases the canvas, resets the transformation state, and clears the current path - the
+reset()context method which erases the canvas, resets the transformation state, and clears the current path - the

-method on contexts and Path2D objects which adds a rounded rectangle using 1–4 corner radii (provided as a single value or an array of numbers and/or DOMPoint objects)
+roundRect()method on contexts and Path2D objects which adds a rounded rectangle using 1–4 corner radii (provided as a single value or an array of numbers and/or DOMPoint objects)

 - the